NLESC-JCER/cpp2wasm/CONTRIBUTING.md

    your new functionality into a function with a docstring, and add the feature to the list in README.rst.
 1. Update the [CHANGELOG](CHANGELOG.md) in accordance with the nature of your Pull Request.
-1. The pull request should work for Python 3.5, 3.6, 3.7 and 3.8, and for PyPy.
-Check https://travis-ci.com/{{ cookiecutter.github_username }}/cpp2wasm/pull_requests
-   and make sure that the tests pass for all supported Python versions.
+1. The pull request should work for C++, emscripten, web browser, Python 3.6, 3.7 and 3.8.
+A continuous integration job will run tests for you.
+Check green check mark on https://github.com/NLESC-JCER/cpp2wasm/pulls and make sure that the tests pass.

 ## Tips